zuozhenggh/learning-library/oic-integration-library/core-competencies/get-started-oic/setup/setup.md

     ![Region Identifier](images/region-identifier.png)

 9. We need *Object Storage Tenancy OCID*.
-In Oracle Cloud Console Navigate to **Profile** at the Right Corner.
+In Oracle Cloud Console Navigate to **Profile** at the Right Top Corner.
 Select **Tenancy:<your-tenant-id>** .
 In the Tenancy Details page make a note of *OCID*.
 We need this to Create Autonomous Database connection in Oracle Integration

 10. We need *Object Storage Compartment OCID*.
-Navigate to **Identity & Security > Compartments**.
+In Oracle Cloud Console Navigate to **Identity & Security > Compartments**.
 Select the Compartment in which Object Storage bucket is created in the previous task.
 In the Compartment Details page make a note of *OCID*.

 11. We need one more detail which is *Object Storage User OCID*.
-In Oracle Cloud Console Navigate to **Profile** at the Right Corner.
+In Oracle Cloud Console Navigate to **Profile** at the Right Top Corner.
 Select your **username**.
 In the User details page make a note of *OCID*.

 12. In the *User Details* page from the *Resources* sections Select **API Keys**.
 Click on **Add API Key**.